 NCDOT wants to hear your thoughts about the contract.

 Some residents and local leaders have voiced concerns about the contract with I-77 Mobility Partners.

-NCDOT has heard those concerns and is utilizing the services of an independent consultant, Mercator Advisors LLC, to conduct a formal, in-depth review of all aspects of the contract and project.
+NCDOT heard those concerns and and utilized the services of an independent consultant, Mercator Advisors LLC, to conduct a formal, in-depth review of all aspects of the contract and project.